 When it comes to spraying primers on miniatures, you can either use an aerosol primer or a surface miniature primer you can apply with an airbrush.
 Both types of spray primers have their pros and cons.

 - Requires less skill

 - More expensive compared with airbrush or brush on surface primers

 An aerosol primer is convenient and easy-to-use.
 In fact, if you are new miniature painter, you should start with a an aerosol primer.
 All you need to do is shake the can well, remove the cap, test the spray pattern, and apply it to your model.
 Tamiya Surface Primers are a universally respected spray primer for pro scale modelers and hobbyists.

 Of course, the disadvantage of an aerosol surface primer is that they are temperamental.
 They require that you monitor the ambient temperature and humidity.

 In cold weather, for example, a spray primer will produce poor results on your miniatures.
 In high humidity (>50-70%), a spray primer will also give you trouble.
 There are workarounds for these issues, which you can read about in this miniature primer article.

 If you can afford and comfortably use an airbrush, then I would suggest using a surface primer rather than an aerosol primer.
-It’ll save you money in the long-term, produce similar results as aerosol primers in a safer and more reliable manner.
+Airbrush primers like Vallejo Surface Primer will save you money in the long term, and produce similar results as aerosol primers in a safer and more reliable manner.